T0nyX1ang/Mathematical-Experiment/README.md

 ## Notice:

-This page is left blank, as the source code of this project is being unviewable now.
+Please read the licenses carefully if you really want to view our site.

+Open source doesn't mean lacking of responsibility.